Thurmond Clarke: Education and career

+Clarke’s ruling made him “the first judge in America to use the 14th Amendment to disallow the enforcement of covenant race restrictions.
+The decision ... set an important precedent for future suits concerning racial covenants."

 Federal judicial service

 Clarke was nominated by President Dwight D. Eisenhower on June 21, 1955, to the United States District Court for the Southern District of California, to a new seat authorized by 68 Stat.
 8. He was confirmed by the United States Senate on August 1, 1955, and received his commission on August 3, 1955.
 He served as Chief Judge in 1966.
 Clarke was reassigned by operation of law to the United States District Court for the Central District of California on September 18, 1966, to a new seat authorized by 80 Stat.
 75. He served as Chief Judge from 1966 to 1970.
 In July 1970 at La Casa Pacifica he swore James Day Hodgson into office as Secretary of Labor for the Nixon administration.
 Clarke assumed senior status on September 1, 1970.

 His sentencing practices were criticized as unorthodox and lenient by other judges, such as his predecessor Chief Judge Peirson Hall.